General Practitioner Certificates

 Which countries recognise the GPCert?

 The ISVPS General Practitioner Certificate is delivered internationally by partner training providers.
 Due to its rigorous assessment process, the GPCert is peer-recognised globally.
-It has been awarded to hundreds of veterinarians worldwide and may be particularly valuable for vets who travel or intend to work abroad.
+It has been awarded to thousands of veterinarians worldwide and may be particularly valuable for vets who travel or intend to work abroad.

 What is the relationship between the GPCert and other ISVPS veterinary qualifications?

 The ISVPS General Practitioner Certificate (GPCert) is a mid-level postgraduate veterinary qualification.
-Candidates seeking more advanced study may progress to the ISVPS General Practitioner Advanced Certificate (GPAdvCert), while those wanting to explore a subject area with less time commitment may prefer the Foundation Certificate (FCert) to be an ideal option.
+Candidates seeking more advanced study may progress to the ISVPS General Practitioner Advanced Certificate (GPAdvCert), while those wanting to explore a subject area with less time commitment may find the Foundation Certificate (FCert) to be an ideal option.